mariamsanou/mariamsanou/README.md

 # About-Me

 # 💫 About Me:
+Hi, I'm Mariam!

-Hi, I'm Mariam!<br>I'm currently a senior pursuing a BA in Computer Science at the University at Albany, with minors in Informatics, Psychology, and Theater.
-I’m passionate about blending creativity and technology to solve real-world problems, and I’m seeking opportunities as a Software Engineer to continue doing just that!<br><br>🔨 Self-Projects I'm Currently Working On:<br>My Online Portfolio: A fully functional website showcasing my skills, projects, and experiences.<br>🛠️ Self-Projects I've Completed:<br>Prezent Pal: A group project where we created a gift exchange website, similar to Secret Santa.
-I handled both front-end and back-end development, which solidified my passion for full-stack development.<br>🤝 Collaboration Projects:<br>Prezent Pal: A team effort that allowed me to develop my project management and collaborative coding skills, working with others to create an innovative web app.<br>🌟 Skills:<br>Languages: Java, JavaScript, CSS<br>Tools: GitHub, Visual Studio Code, Eclipse<br>Platforms: WordPress, Wix, Google Sites, Canva, Squarespace<br>Feel free to explore my repositories and projects below!
+<br>I'm currently a senior pursuing a BA in Computer Science at the University at Albany, with minors in Informatics, Psychology, and Theater.
+I’m passionate about blending creativity and technology to solve real-world problems, and I’m seeking opportunities as a Software Engineer to continue doing just that!<br>

+<br>🔨 Self-Projects I'm Currently Working On:<br>My Online Portfolio: A fully functional website showcasing my skills, projects, and experiences.

+<br>🛠️ Self-Projects I've Completed:

+<br>Prezent Pal: A group project where we created a gift exchange website, similar to Secret Santa.
+I handled both front-end and back-end development, which solidified my passion for full-stack development.

+<br>🤝 Collaboration Projects:

+<br>Prezent Pal: A team effort that allowed me to develop my project management and collaborative coding skills, working with others to create an innovative web app.

+<br>🌟 Skills:

+<br>Languages: Java, JavaScript, CSS, HTML, Node.js,

+<br>Tools: GitHub, Visual Studio Code, Eclipse, React, Figma, Sketch

+<br>Platforms: WordPress, Wix, Google Sites, Canva, Squarespace, Notion,

+<br>Feel free to explore my repositories and projects below!
 If you're interested in collaborating or have any opportunities, let’s connect!

 ## 🌐 Socials: